 - Identify the risk

 - What is the risk?

 - Where is the source?

 - What is the cause?

-- When does the risk occur?
+- o When does the risk occur?

 - Analyse the risk

-- What are the consequences?
+- o What are the consequences?

-- What is the rating of the risk?
+- o What is the rating of the risk?

-- What are the likelihood and potential outcomes?
+- o What are the likelihood and potential outcomes?

 - Evaluate the risk

 - Required treatments and options?

 - Costs to fix verse the risk to business?

 - Prioritise tasks?

 - Treat risk

-- Allocate resources?
+- o Allocate resources?

-- Fix required issues as per priorities?
+- o Fix required issues as per priorities?

-• Monitor risk

-• Ensure the fix has resolved the problem?
+- Monitor risk - o Ensure the fix has resolved the problem?